krnalarcn/kandreaala/README.md

 # kandreaala
 Copy the following link --> kandreaala.github.io

-welcome to the tripp a website that uses your senses to welcome you to a new webpage
+welcome to the tripp where music meets art